Julian-Wyatt/ServerSummative/readme.md

 getChannelID, which will return 3 channels with the given title query given in the URL.

-getSearch, which will return 6 videos with the given search criteria q given in the URL, such that it searches Youtube for ```javascript q + " Trailer"```.
+getSearch, which will return 6 videos with the given search criteria q given in the URL, such that it searches Youtube for `q + " Trailer"`.

 getChannelData, which will return the JSON data for the given channel in the URL, if it isn't saved (and is part of my list in channels.json) then it will search Youtube for it.